elijun999/QSharp/README.md

 # QSharp

-This repo contains a Dockerfile, which builds Docker image with the the Azure Quantum Development Kit (Modern QDK) tutorial.
+This repository provides a Dockerfile for running the Azure Quantum Development Kit (Modern QDK).

+## Prerequisites

+Ensure you have Docker installed on your system.
+Refer to the official installation instructions (https://docs.docker.com/manuals/) for your operating system.

 ## Usage